-Supplement manufacturers are always on the lookout for ingredients to call “the next big thing” in the hope it can make their new formula a top seller.
+Supplement manufacturers are always on the lookout for ingredients to call “the next big thing”, and agmatine sulfate is the latest one.

 What Is Agmatine Sulfate?

-Most of you reading this will already be using a pre workout which contains either l-arginine or perhaps citrulline malate (which becomes arginine upon entering the body), and you’re likely already aware of its ability to enhance strength output, recovery speed, and muscular endurance.
+Most of you reading this will already be using a pre-workout supplement which contains l-arginine (or citrulline malate, which becomes l-arginine upon entering the body), and are probably aware of its ability to boost muscular endurance, recovery speed, and strength.

-So how does agmatine sulfate add to that?
+So what does agmatine sulfate bring to the table?

-Well, agmatine sulfate inhibits the enzyme arginase, which is the enzyme which breaks down arginine.
-It also stimulates the enzyme eNOS (endothelial nitric oxide synthase), which is the enzyme that begins nitric oxide production in the body.
-The theory is that by inhibiting the enzyme which breaks down arginine, and stimulating the enzyme that creates more nitric oxide, we should have a bigger, longer-lasting supply of arginine available during training to unlock even better results!
-(1, 2)
+Well, this ingredient is said to inhibit the enzyme arginase (which breaks down arginine) and stimulate the enzyme eNOS (endothelial nitric oxide synthase), which produces nitric oxide.
+Therefore, the theory behind using agmatine sulfate is that by inhibiting the enzyme which breaks down arginine, and stimulating the enzyme that creates more nitric oxide, you will have a much bigger supply of arginine readily available during training.
+(2)

-A 2007 study published in Brain Research found that combining agmatine and citrulline actually resulted in lower citrulline production via nitric oxide synthase, suggesting that rather than working together for improved performance, the two ingredients instead competed against each other, hindering total nitric oxide production.
+Despite the theory that using agmatine sulfate alongside other key nitric oxide boosters like l-arginine and CitMal would lead to greater performance, a 2007 study published in Brain Research discovered that the opposite is true!
+It turns out that combining agmatine and citrulline actually resulted in lower citrulline production via nitric oxide synthase; so rather than working together, the two ingredients clashed and actually hindered nitric oxide production.
+(5)

 We definitely don’t want that.

-And then there’s Dr. Gad Gillad, who conducted a 5 year study on the long-term effects of agmatine supplementation (still to this day the longest, most in-depth trial available on the topic).
-He had this to say:
+The final nail was driven into the coffin of agmatine sulfate (at least as far as bodybuilding goes) by Dr. Gad Gillad, who conducted a 5 year study on the long-term effects of agmatine supplementation (the most in-depth trial available on agmatine to this day).

-No supplement is 100% useless, of course, so it’s worth mentioning that agmatine offers a few non-training related benefits for mental focus and stress reduction, but that’s not why most people want to use it.
-(6, 7, 8)
+No supplement is 100% useless, of course, so it’s worth mentioning that agmatine has some benefits as far as mental focus, pain blunting, and stress reduction go – but that’s not why it’s included in bodybuilding supplements.
+(3, 6, 7, 8)

 - Legaz M. E., et al. Endogenous Inactivators of Arginase, l-Arginine Decarboxylase, and Agmatine Amidinohydrolase in Evernia prunastri Thallus.
 Plant Physiol (1983).